דלג לתוכן הראשי

 • Food sources: fatty fish, eggs, fortified foods.

 • Vitamin D deficiency is very common, even in a sunny country.
-It's advisable to check levels with a blood test and supplement according to a doctor's recommendation.
+It is advisable to check levels with a blood test and supplement according to a doctor's recommendation.

 For a personalized review of supplements that support bone, you can use Bone Supplements.